This article has links to products and services we recommend, which we may make a commission from.

 No matter how you choose to have your grilled meat and sausages, you’ll have a tasty and enjoyable adventure.

-Every country has its own burger and way of creating this much loved fast food delight.
+Every country has its own burger and its own way of creating this fast food delight.

 Its origins are attributed to the personal chef of Josip Broz Tito during the era of the Republic of Yugoslavia.

-The burger is served with a soft, fluffy lepinja flatbread along with sliced onions, shaved cabbage, and slathered with ajvar.
+The burger is served with a soft, fluffy Lepinja flatbread along with sliced onions, shaved cabbage, and a generous slathering of ajvar.

 This delicious burger was one of Claire’s favorite Balkan foods.
-The bread is slightly charred giving it a nice crunch to the meat.
+The bread is slightly charred, giving it a nice crunch to complement the meat.

 While in Albania and Serbia, we enjoyed other traditional Balkan foods cooked under the bell.

-From casserole meat dishes, bread and burek, this ancient cooking technique yields tasty dishes worth seeking out.
+From meaty casseroles to bread and burek, this ancient cooking technique yields tasty Balkan dishes worth seeking out.

-Goulash in Slovenia is a national dish that is steeped in history.
+Goulash in Slovenia is also a national dish steeped in history.
 It combines onions and two or more types of meat in equal proportions commonly served with mashed potatoes.

-Croatian goulash or gulaš is popular in most parts of the country.
-In the north, there’s a special type of gulaš called “lovački gulaš” or hunter’s goulash which uses wild boar meat instead of beef.
+Croatian goulash or gulaš is also popular.
+In the northern part of the country, there’s a special type of gulaš called “lovački gulaš” or hunter’s goulash which uses wild boar meat instead of beef.

 There is also a porcini mushroom goulash or gulaš od vrganja.
 In Croatia, the goulash is typically served with polenta, pasta, and vegetables.